hriaz17/hw1-python/README.md

 # Write your code

-You will implement one function each for each of the sub questions of qns 5, Eg:` def q5_1(self,query):` inside the class `InvertedIndex`(src/main/python/edu/arizona/cs/invertedindex.py).
+You will implement one function each for each of the sub questions of qns 5, Eg:` def q5_1(self,query):` inside the class `InvertedIndex`(csc583/invertedindex.py).
 These functions should return the documents in the right order, as asked in the question.

 Also, you **should not edit** these files:
-- `.travis.yml`
+- `.github/workflows/run-tests-on-pull.yml`
-- `src/main/resources/Docs.txt`
+- `Docs.txt`
-- `src/test/python/edu/arizona/cs/test_q5.py`
+- `test_q5.py`

-**Note: The file `src/main/resources/Docs.txt` is the input file you must use as per hw1 guidelines.
+**Note: The file `Docs.txt` is the input file you must use as per homework 1 guidelines.
 Please don't edit it or move it.**

 # Test your code

-Tests have been provided for you in the `src/test/python/edu/arizona/cs/test_q5.py` file.
+Tests have been provided for you in the `test_q5.py` file.
-To run all the provided tests, just type/run  ``pytest`` from command line from the directory containing `src/` or any of its subdirectories
+To run all the provided tests, just type/run  ``pytest`` from command line from the directory containing `csc583/` or any of its subdirectories

 If your code passes the test cases, you will see output like:
 ```